A step-by-step guide to what happens during the coronation service

 – Sermon

 The Archbishop delivers a sermon.
-There was no sermon in the late Queen’s service in 1953, but a sermon is usually part of the coronation service.
+There was no sermon in the late Queen Elizabeth II’s service in 1953, but a sermon is usually part of the coronation service.

 – Hymn – Veni Creator